aellyson/physician-location/README.md

 # physician-location
 Can Malpractice Pressure Compel a Physician to Relocate?
+Ellyson and Robertson (2017)

 Data Sets
 fips_state.dta			Specifies state, postal code, and fipscode